 - Health insurance paid directly by an S corporation, or reimbursed to the shareholder, by December 31st for a 2% or more shareholder who is also an employee.
-It is not subject to social security, Medicare or unemployment taxes. - A 2% shareholder-employee in an S corporation may pay the premiums directly and be reimbursed by the S corporation or the premiums may be paid by the S corporation.
+It is not subject to social security, Medicare or unemployment taxes. - Health insurance paid by an S corporation for the spouse, children, grandchildren and/or parents of a 2% or more shareholder who are also employees.
+This is not subject to social security, Medicare or unemployment taxes. - A 2% shareholder-employee in an S corporation may pay the premiums directly and be reimbursed by the S corporation or the premiums may be paid by the S corporation.
 In either case, the premiums must be reported to the 2% shareholder-employee as wages on Form W-2 and the 2% shareholder-employee must report this amount as gross income on his or her Form 1040.